-Unlike conventional flat plate X-rays, the CT scanner uses a rotating X-ray tube.
-The patient is moved through this moving beam which collects a series of images called tomograms.
+Unlike conventional flat plate X-rays the CT scanner uses a rotating X-ray tube.
+The patient is moved through this moving beam that collects a series of images called tomograms.

 What to expect during a CT scan

 A CT scan is usually carried out as a day patient procedure.
-After the scan, you can go back to your normal daily activities.
+After the scan, you can go back to your usual daily activities.

 The radiographer will need to know if there's any chance a woman is pregnant, as X-rays could harm an unborn child

 You will probably have to wear a hospital gown.

 A radiographer will ask a person to lie flat and still on a bed that then goes inside the scanner.
 You may go in head or feet first.